6 Ways To Address Dry Skin Irritations This Summer

 - Experiment with lotions and salves containing chaparral (Larrea divaricata), a desert plant used topically in Mexican folk medicine for skin conditions.

 - Bathe or shower as quickly as possible and use a non-perfumed moisturizing soap.
-Apply a thick moisturizing cream or coconut oil immediately after patting yourself dry – don’t add irritation to your skin when you towel-dry your body.
-Recent research connects some cases of eczema with a genetic lack of ceramides.
+Apply a thick moisturizing cream or coconut oil immediately after patting yourself dry – don’t add irritation to your skin by rubbing when you towel-dry your body.
+Recent research connects some cases of eczema with a genetic lack of skin-supporting ceramides.
 Look for products containing these skin barrier-supporting components.

 - Practice visualization and hypnotherapy.
 They can have a significant positive impact on all allergy-related skin conditions.
 Find ways to relax – stress can make the condition worse.
 Explore relaxation techniques such as breathing exercises and yoga or give a trial to one of the guided meditation smartphone apps.